 11) Pack a small bag for toiletries and makeup, if you wear any.

 This is really all I ever need, and it fits easily in one backpack (not even the intense hiking kind of backpack, just the backpack I used to carry my schoolbooks in).
 I have a few friends who’ve asked me how I can possibly fit all I need for a long trip in there.
 Ladies, I’m looking at you on this one, because I don’t often come across dudes who are similarly mystified.
 I am a lady who packs light, and know several other ladies who do the same.
 However, many of my lady friends can barely manage two suitcases for a long weekend.
 You do not need your hair dryer.
 You do not need your hair straightener.
 You do not need three pairs of shoes.
-I know it’s not all your fault, but don’t be a stereotype.
-When you overpack, this is what you look like:
+I know it’s not all your fault– us gals are under extra pressure to look a certain way at all times and it requires equipment, but let’s try not to fulfill a stereotype anyway.
+When we overpack, I’m afraid this is what we look and feel like: